-This is one of my favorites: a one-bowl butter cake, baked in a pretty dish, and topped with tangy whipped cream and piles of summer fruit.
-Easy as 1-2-3, and beautiful too.
+This is one of my favorites: A one-bowl butter cake, baked in a pretty dish, and topped with tangy whipped cream and piles of summer fruit.
+Easy as one-two-three, and beautiful too.

 The base of this summery dessert is my favorite one-bowl butter cake, which mixes up quickly and doesn't even require you to use a separate bowl for the flour and baking powder.